 The five vital elements mostly used by feng shui masters are wood, fire, earth, metal, and water — although there are more elements to draw inspiration from such as lakes, marsh, mountains, river, thunder, air, heaven, and ether (space).

-Each one of these elements has a unique energy quality that’s expressed in specific colors, shapes, textures and sounds.
-And each have complex ways in which they interact with each other.
+Each one of these elements has a unique energy quality that’s expressed in specific colors, shapes, textures, and sounds.
+And each has complex ways in which they interact with each other.

 1. The fire element